tannmatter/fuzzy-happiness/README.md

 get lamp hours, get error information) as well as a few commands and features supported by only one or the other

+- drivers/switcher - drivers mostly for Kramer switchers.
+Some for individual models, and some that work across a wide variety of models, including the ubiquitous 2x1 models that feature contact closure control.

+- drivers/tv - drivers for TVs.

-- rooms - example .json configs defining equipment present in a room/system
+- rooms - example .json configs defining equipment present in a room/system.

-More to come later (web-based control, other types of equipment...)
+More to come later (a web-based generic configurable control system, more drivers...)